rahulraopune/Snowden2.0/Argument Mining/README.md

         . . .
       }`

-where, `text_id_x` is the unique identifier associated with each sentence and `label` is the predicted binary value by the SVM classifier can be `(0 / 1)`.
+where, `text_id_x` is the unique identifier associated with each sentence and `label` is the predicted binary value by the SVM classifier can be `0/1`.

+**Note :**

+Keep the training and the test files in the same folder where `run_final.py` file is present.

 **Approach :**

-We choose combined features from Parts-of-Speech (POS), TAG vectorizer and TF-IDF vectorizer for our classification model.
+We address the feature extraction at the token (word) level.
+We choose combined features from Parts-of-Speech (POS), TAG vectorizer, and TF-IDF vectorizer for our classification model.
 We used cross-validation on the training set to do model selection and tune the Hyper-parameters.
-We also tried the generation of feature vectors on every combination of POS, TAG, Tf-IDF, Spacy and Universal Sentence Encoder (with and without pre-processing and normalization).
-Then we performed cross-validation on several classification models such as KNN, Perceptron, Neural Networks, Logistic Regression, Random Forest, SVM and Decision Tree using every combination of the above mentioned feature vectors.
-Finally, we chose the POS and TAG features along with TF-IDF and concluded that taking SVM as a classifier model yielded good results on validation set i.e., F1 Score of 0.54
+We also tried the generation of feature vectors on every combination of POS, TAG, Tf-IDF, Spacy, and Universal Sentence Encoder (with and without pre-processing and normalization).
+Then we performed cross-validation on several classification models such as KNN, Perceptron, Neural Networks, Logistic Regression, Random Forest, SVM, and Decision Tree using every combination of the above-mentioned feature vectors.
+Finally, we chose the POS and TAG features along with TF-IDF and concluded that taking SVM as a classifier model yielded good results on the validation set i.e., F1 Score of 0.54

 **1. Features used in POS vectorizer :**